 The full body pain overstimulation and prolonged lack of comfort changed almost every thought pattern I’d ever had - mostly for the better.
 The agony dwarfed stresses and inconveniences in my orbit.
 Gratitude overwhelmed me more than anything.

 And, in time, my skin has healed.
 Eliminating the overcorrection I had been dosing myself with for so long was like waiting for a dense and toxic fog to raise.
 I’ve found calm, navigable waters in return for my endurance.
 In life and in health.
 A new luxury for me.
-My skin’s integrity is rising, complexion is even and increasingly glowy-er by the week.
+My skin’s integrity is ever-rising, complexion is even and increasingly glowy-er by the week.
 I like to say the ‘glue’ is back, it doesn’t flake away without cause, and I’ve exploded open channels to interpret what my skin needs to maintain homeostasis.
 Grief at what’s been lost turns to gratitude.
 My hair and eyebrows have also returned with a vengeance.
-Each day the brain space I allot to my healing skin and itch that comes up decreases, and I feel myself emerging from this insidious storm.
+Each day the brain space I allot to my healing skin and itch that comes up decreases, and I feel myself emerged from this insidious storm.

 The glow is growing again.